-Management and/or the Supervisory Board are/is responsible for the other information. information comprises the following components of the management report, whose content was not audited:
+The Management Board or the Supervisory Board is responsible for the other information.
+The other information comprises the following components of the Group management report, the content of which has not been audited:

-- the non-financial statement included in section "Non-financial statement" of the management report, and - the declaration on corporate governance pursuant to Section 289f (4) HGB, which is included in the "Declaration on corporate governance" section of the management report
+- the non-financial Group statement, which is included in the "Non-financial Group statement" section of the Group management report, and - the Group statement on corporate governance, which is included in the "Corporate governance statement" section of the Group management report.